shawn-fetanat/git-commands/README.md

 ## Pull Request

-It is not time to submit a pull request or PR
+It is now time to submit a pull request or PR